RETURN TO SENDER

-We meet them through Tyler, an earnest and likeable sixth-grader who has discovered that his parents hired a Mexican family to work on the farm.
-Because of his grandfather’s recent death and a farm accident which left his father disabled, Tyler knows that the survival of his family’s farm is in jeopardy.
+We meet them through Tyler, an earnest and likable sixth-grader who has discovered that his parents hired a Mexican family to work on the farm.
+Because of his grandfather’s recent death and a farm accident that left his father disabled, Tyler knows that the survival of his family’s farm is in jeopardy.
 He asks his parents if they went to Mexico to hire the Cruz family while he was visiting his aunt and uncle.
 “No, son,” his father answered.
 “We didn’t have to go to Mexico.
 They were already here.”
 Alvarez immediately draws in the reader, young and old alike, through her sympathetic and honest take on Tyler’s family.
 Tyler, who loves life on the farm, has a brother who is off to college with no farming ambitions and a teenage sister who is, not surprisingly, mostly interested in boys.

 The Cruz family left the poverty and failing farms of southern Mexico to find work in the States.
 Mari, born in Mexico, is Tyler’s counterpart and it is through her that we come to know the Cruz family.
-She has two sisters (both born in Carolina del Norte where the family had previously been working), two uncles, a father and a beloved mother who recently returned to Mexico to care for a dying parent.
+She has two sisters (both born in Carolina del Norte where the family had previously been working), two uncles, a father, and a beloved mother who recently returned to Mexico to care for a dying parent.
 Alvarez uses translated text to allow the reader, in an easy and surprisingly inclusive way, to become as familiar with the Spanish of the Cruz family as the English of the Paquette family.

 Mari’s story is told through letters she writes to her mother (Queridisima Mama) and then to Our Lady of Guadalupe (Adorada Virgen de Guadalupe).
 We experience the interaction of these families for a period of one year, beginning in Chapter One, Uno, Summer 2005, and ending in Chapter Nine, Nueve, Summer 2006.
 Alvarez moves the families through the seasons of life on a farm.
 Mari and Tyler have more than schoolwork in common.
 While Tyler worries about his father’s fate for hiring undocumented workers, Mari lives in constant fear that her father and uncles’ status will be discovered and that all of them will be jailed and returned to Mexico.